wp-plugins/thin-out-revisions/readme.txt

 == Frequently Asked Questions ==

-= I can't see any changes after an activation of the plugin. = Change is only a new button on revision.php.

 = Where is revision.php? =
 You can go to revision.php by choosing a revision on 'Edit Post' or 'Edit Page' screen.
 If you can't see any revisions on the screen, check the 'Revisions' option in Screen Options at top-right of the page.
 If you can't see the 'Revisions' option in the menu, I guess you still don't have any revisions.
 So edit the post (page) and save it first.

-= TOR doesn't remove revisions on publication. = 'Delete revisions on initial publication' feature is effective only when you first publish the post.
+= TOR doesn't remove revisions on publication. = 'Delete revisions on initial publication' feature is effective only when you first publish the post from 'draft' status.
-It has no effects on posts which is once published and changed to 'draft' status later.
+It has no effects if you had once published the post and changed it to 'draft' status later.
-Also no effects on posts published from 'pending' status.
+Also no effects on auto-saved revisions.

+= Where is text input form for Revision Memo? =
+It will appear in 'Edit Post' ('Edit Page') screen.
+Make sure that you check the 'Revision Memo' screen option in the page.

 == Screenshots ==

-1. A button to remove intermediate revisions
+1. fig. 1.
+A button to remove intermediate revisions
-2. A button to remove a single revision
+2. fig. 2.
+A button to remove a single revision
-3. A screen after deleting some revisions
+3. fig. 3.
+A screen after deleting some revisions
-4. New features introduced in 1.1
+4. fig. 4.
+New features introduced in 1.1
+5. fig. 5.
+Memos are displayed with brackets
+6. fig. 6.
+Make sure that you check the 'Revision Memo' screen option in Edit Post (Edit Page) screen

 == Changelog ==

+= 1.2 =
+* New feature called 'Revision Memo'
+* Some minor fixes
+* Now screenshots are not included in the ZIP file.

 = 1.1.1 =
 * [Fixed] more proper operation of once-published flag.
 Update needed for users who use the feature of 'Delete revisions on initial publication'